kasrababaei/swift-notes/SwiftUI.md

 The id parameter can be any `Hashable` value.

 Try not using patterns that create conditional content/branch in the view tree that might have unforseen consequences.

+> It is essential to keep your view hierarchy without unnecessary branches that you may create using if statements in the body of a `ViewBuilder` closure because it may hurt the performance of your views and produce state losses. _[From Swift with Majid](https://swiftwithmajid.com/2023/05/03/the-power-of-overlays-in-swiftui/)_.

 Instead, use the following pattern:

 ```Swift
 HStack {